 Include your name and contact information including email address or fax number so that you will get a copy of the certificate.
 Certificates will either be emailed as a PDF or faxed.

-If you have a question, please contact Faith Leahy in the Office for Finance and Administration.
+If you have a question, please contact Terri Choinski in the Office for Finance and Administration.

 Driving for the University

-The University's foreign travel program is SOS International.
-There are links below to the membership card, SOS welcome memo that should be used as an international travel resource, as well as information about a dedicated phone line for our program and a parent/student letter which is a helpful tool for pre-departure orientation.
+The University's foreign travel program is provided by Zurich Group Travel Insurance.
+There are links below to the membership identification card, the international travel insurance plan benefit brochure and the verification of coverage letter template (if needed).
 Please feel free to distribute this information to the students participating as well.

 I would also strongly encourage you to enroll in the STEP Program (Smart Traveler Enrollment Program).
 This is a free service provided by the U.S. Government to U.S. citizens who are traveling to, or living in, a foreign country.